 For example, police can conduct a warrantless arrest if they directly observe you commit a crime.
 This is true no matter if you committed a misdemeanor or a felony.

-Most states also say that authorities can arrest you without a warrant if they have probable cause to believe you committed a felony offense.
+Police can also arrest you without a warrant if they have probable cause to believe you committed a felony offense.
 Here, a warrantless arrest is permissible even if the police themselves did not observe you commit the felony.

 Legal References: